deeplearning540/deeplearning540.github.io/source/extras/design.rst

 =======================

 To provide an optimal learning experience, learners will assign themselves to groups of about 10 persons (max) on day 1 of the course.
-Each groups gets one mentor assigned who will guide learners through all lessons.
+Each group gets one mentor assigned who will guide learners through all lessons.
 That way, groups can go through the material at a pace which will fit the majority of participants.